appztaste/vscode-plugins-cookbook/ex/ex01-hello-world/ex01-hello.md

 the command.
 Follow the instructions in running-extensions.md to run the command.
 If everything worked correctly, you should see `Hello World` display in the information bar at the top of the window.

+### File Details

+- `.vscode/launch.json` defines launching VS Code in the Extension Development mode.
+It also points with `preLaunchTask` to a task defined in `.vscode/tasks.json` that runs the TypeScript compiler.
+- `.vscode/settings.json` by default excludes the out folder.
+You can modify which file types you want to hide.
+- `.gitignore` - Tells Git version control which patterns to ignore.
+- `.vscodeignore` - Tells the packaging tool which files to ignore when publishing the extension.
+- `README.md` - README file describing your extension for VS Code users.
+- `vsc-extension-quickstart.md` - A Quick Start guide for you.
+- `test/extension.test.ts` - you can put your extension unit tests in here and run your tests against the VS Code API (see Testing Your Extension)

+### Configuration File

+To make the command available to VS Code for use, you must set the package.json file for your extension.